 Cosine in front + Sine on the back

 Square in front + Inverted Square on the back, 2 Places

 Squaresine in front + Sine on the back, 2 Places

 Cosine in front + Warp mode

 Then of course, feel free to add envelopes, the analog filter, some reverb and delay, and bring the two analog oscillators to the mix.

 Are there any presets available?

-Yes.
+Yes, for the prologue (we haven’t tested them on the minilogue xd yet).
 First of all you could try the following 8 presets that show a quick preview of the 8 modes on the oscilloscope.